dart-lang/language/working/4271 - static enough metaprogramming/proposal.md

 const konst = pragma('konst');
 ```

+> [!NOTE]
+>
+> The actual name `konst` is a subject to discussion and change.
+It can be
+> `comptime`, `constexpr` or anything else.
+Concrete name is irrelevant and
+> choosing a different name does not change the core of this proposal.
+>
+> I have chosen metadata instead of introducing a new keyword for pragmatic
+> reasons - it does not require syntax changes.
+>
+> It is important to understand that concrete syntax is secondary, the
+> capability is more important.

 Applying `@konst` to normal variables and fields simply requests compiler to
 compute their value at compile time: